Abbieomol/MoMoproject/README.md

 - Store it in a relational database (SQLite or equivalent)
 - Provide a frontend interface to analyze and visualize the data

 This project demonstrates backend data processing, database management, and frontend development skills.

-For Week 1, the focus is on:

-- Setting up our team’s shared workspace
-- Defining our system architecture
-- Organizing tasks using Agile practices

----

 ## Architecture Diagram

 https://drive.google.com/file/d/1cvtZDU9UQzNxUoj7_jDohMXb2KmhXQNw/view?usp=sharing

----

 ## Scrum Board